Nirase/Spelmotordriven-produktutveckling-HT21/docs/GameDesignDocument.md

 Travel will be done through skating.
 No fast travel.

 ### 8.4 Mapping <a name="mapping"></a>
-Open world, divided into five zones each containing a key location.
+Open world, divided into four zones each containing a key location.

 ### 8.5 Scale <a name="scale"></a>
 It will take the player a few minutes to skate the map border to border.